COVID-19 Updates: State of public health emergency declared.

-Forest resources form the basis of the economy for many of Alberta's rural municipalities and Indigenous communities, and play an important role in the diversification of the provincial economy.
+Forest resources form the basis of the economy for many of Alberta's rural and Indigenous communities, and play an important role in the diversification of the provincial economy.
+An estimated $6.5 billion has been invested in forest product manufacturing operations in the past decade.

-Alberta's forest industry directly employs 18,700 Albertans and 25,300 people in supporting occupations.
-Industry revenues exceed $6.5 billion from harvesting operations and the sale of lumber, pulp, newsprint, wood panels, engineered wood products, bioenergy, and ecosystem services.
+Alberta's forest industry directly employs over 17,500 Albertans and 23,900 people in supporting occupations.
+Industry revenues exceed $7.6 billion from harvesting operations and the sale of lumber, pulp, newsprint, wood panels, engineered wood products, renewable electricity, wood pellets, and ecosystem services.

-In 2018, buyers from the United States, China, Japan, South Korea, Taiwan, the European Union and other export markets purchased over $4.1 billion of Alberta forest products.
+In 2020, buyers from the United States, China, Japan, South Korea, Taiwan, the European Union and other export markets purchased over $4 billion worth of Alberta forest products.
 Alberta's stringent environmental and forest products standards highlight why buyers around the world consistently choose our products.

 The government has created the Forest Jobs Action Plan: A commitment to sustainable, long-term fibre access for forest companies.